chipsalliance/firrtl-spec/spec.md

 The width of each primitive operation is detailed in [@sec:primitive-operations].

+The width of a bit-index is detailed in [@sec:bit-indices].

 The width of the integer literal expressions is detailed in their respective sections.